ShakeAlert: Funding

+Neighboring systems

+In August 2024, the Canadian Earthquake Early Warning system was launched by Natural Resources Canada (NRCan); this system was developed in cooperation with USGS and is based on the same software as ShakeAlert.
+While the two systems are distinct, USGS and NRCan share processing software, algorithms and real-time data.

 Detection methods

-Full implementation of ShakeAlert on the west coast system will require 1,675 seismic stations—1,115 in California and 560 in Oregon and Washington.
-These station include sensors, such as seismometers, which are part of USGS's Advanced National Seismic System.
+Full implementation of ShakeAlert on the West Coast system will require 1,675 seismic stations—1,115 in California and 560 in Oregon and Washington.
+These stations include sensors, such as seismometers, which are part of USGS's Advanced National Seismic System.
 During an earthquake, the stations send data to processing infrastructure in monitoring centers which, using various algorithms, are able to calculate the necessary information and generate alerts when needed.

 Initially, ShakeAlert processing centers were capable of detecting earthquakes at an early stage because of three specific algorithms.
 The first algorithm was ElarmS.
-Also known as Earthquake Alarm Systems, these signals detect the P wave energy released an earthquake.
+Also known as Earthquake Alarm Systems, these signals detect the P wave energy released during an earthquake.
 This energy, while given off quite early, does not usually cause damage.
 It was also the ElarmS that were responsible for roughly estimating the geographical location and size of the earthquake.
 Following these Elarms, empirical attenuation relations estimated how much the earth would shake in the specified region of the quake.
 The second algorithm was the $\tau_c$-$P_d$ OnSite algorithm.
 By using displacement amplitude $P_d$ and period $\tau_c$ of the first signs of shaking, the OnSite algorithm more accurately predicted the intensity and size of the earthquake than ElarmS did.
 The tradeoff of using these algorithms for the earliest detection possible meant having a less reliable approach than regional warning algorithms, however some argued that the added seconds to prepare are more important than reliability.
 Lastly, the Virtual Seismologist, known as the VS method, imitated the analysis of a human scientist in terms of capacity, but did so at a faster rate.
 A Bayesian framework was used with inputs of acceleration, velocity, and displacement.
-The last step required of all these algorithms to come together in a decision module.
+The last step required of all these algorithms is to come together in a decision module.
 This decision module broadcast the probability, size, and other characteristics of the earthquake.

-As of 2018, all three of these algorithms had been depreciated and replaced with two new algorithms–earthquake point-source integrated code (EPIC) and finite-fault detector (FinDer).
+As of 2018, all three of these algorithms have been replaced with two new algorithms – earthquake point-source integrated code (EPIC) and finite-fault detector (FinDer).

+In 2024, Global Navigation Satellite System (GNSS) data was added to ShakeAlert to aid in the characterization of large magnitude earthquakes.
+The algorithm, GFAST (Geodetic First Approximation of Size and Timing), uses the peak ground displacement recorded at permanent GPS stations to determine magnitude.
+GFAST was developed by researchers from the Pacific Northwest Seismic Network at University of Washington.
+GFAST receives initial earthquake source information (origin time and epicenter) from EPIC or FinDer.
+Considerable logic was added to ShakeAlert to combine magnitude estimates from all three ShakeAlert algorithms to ensure robustness of solutions.